 Examples of microdata include:

 There are numerous datasets available from government agencies, organizations, and individual researchers.
-Try these sources to find these:
+Try these sources to find them: